ivan-alles/localizer/README.md

 }
 ```

-Then train on your dataset to make the fine tuning of the base model.
+Then train on your dataset to make the fine-tuning of the base model.

 ## Rotation-invariant object detection

-If you all you need is to adapt the detection model to object rotation instead of finding the orientation, you can do
+If all you need is to adapt the detection model to object rotation instead of finding the orientation, you can do
 the following:

 1. Label object positions only, with arbitrary rotation angles.
-2. In the configuration file specify:
+2. In the configuration file, specify:
 ```json
 {
   "loss_weight_angle": 0,